 Demonstrations, Trials and Samples

 Vendors are encouraged to make demonstrations available to College personnel as often as possible.
-Any equipment left at the college for demonstration or trial purposes shall remain the responsibility and property of the vendor.
-Any cost, which may be incurred by the college because of a demonstration or trial, shall be clearly detailed in writing to the Purchasing Department before the items/equipment to be demonstrated or tried are delivered to the college.
-Vendors are cautioned that notice of a trial or demonstration shall be given to the Purchasing Department prior to delivery.
-The vendor must remove any equipment, which is left for a trial period, within 30 days.
+Any equipment left at the College for demonstration or trial purposes shall remain the responsibility and property of the vendor.
+Any cost, which may be incurred by the College because of a demonstration or trial, shall be clearly detailed in writing to the Purchasing Department before the items/equipment to be demonstrated or tried are delivered to the College.
+Notice of a trial or demonstration must be provided to the Purchasing Department in writing prior to delivery.
+The vendor must remove any equipment left for a trial period within 30 days.
 Trial periods should not exceed 30 days.
-Sample which are requested by the Purchasing Department, to aid and assist in product evaluation, shall be supplied at no charge to the College and, if requested, will be returned at the vendor’s expense.
+Samples requested by the Purchasing Department, to aid and assist in product evaluation, shall be supplied at no charge to the College and, if requested, will be returned at the vendor’s expense.

-Vendors are cautioned against making a delivery or performing a service for the College without having an authorized purchase order.
+Vendors should not make a delivery or perform a service for the College without having an authorized Purchase Order or Purchasing Card payment.
 If vendors supply items to College personnel without proper authorization, the vendor must assume the responsibility for collection of the payment of these goods or services from the individual with whom the transaction was made.
-However, for authorized purchases, deliveries shall be made to the address indicated on the purchase order or to other locations as authorized by the Purchasing Department.

-To ensure prompt payment of your invoice, the purchase order number must appear on your invoice.
-Failure to indicate the College order number on your invoice will result in a delay of the payment and the possible return of the invoice.
+To ensure prompt payment of your invoice, the Purchase Order number must appear on your invoice.
+Failure to indicate the College Purchase Order number on your invoice will result in a delay of the payment and the possible return of the invoice.

 Special Contract Purchases

-According to College policy, the Purchasing Department is authorized to use State contracts, other Florida Community College or University contracts, School Board contracts and County contracts.
-This procedure allows the College to waive competitive bidding as these contracts have already been bid.
+According to College policy, the Purchasing Department is authorized to use contracts from State of Florida, other Florida College or University, School Board/County and purchasing cooperative groups.
+This procedure allows the College to waive competitive bidding as these contracts have already been competitively bid.
 Substantial quantity savings are obtained by using these contracts since they are based on the requirements of other entities within the State of Florida.

 Minority Vendors and Contractors

 The College is committed to encourage utilization of minority and women-owned firms in the procurement of goods, services and construction-related activities in accordance with applicable law.
-Minority and women-owned firms should complete a vendor application, which will be kept on file in the Purchasing Department.
-All minority vendors who are on file with the Purchasing Department will be contacted for pricing in the commodity areas, which they indicate they can supply.
+Minority and women-owned firms should complete a vendor application.
+Minority vendors who are on file with the Purchasing Department will be contacted for pricing in the commodity areas, which they indicate they can supply.

-The College will seek active participation through advertisements, invitation to bid and requests for proposals for procurement activities, and by providing information to minority and women-owned businesses about the plans, specifications and requirements of contracts and projects at the College.
+The College will seek active participation through advertisements, formal solicitations, and by providing information to minority and women-owned businesses about the plans, specifications and requirements of contracts and projects at the College.